richardbraytutor/aws-development-step-by-step/Course Content/S04 AWS configuration/L02 setup MFA for IAM user/README setup MFA for IAM user.md

 # login as new IAM user
+- run chrome - we are going to save passkeys later on in the chrome password manager

 - go to the AWS login screen (you can find this using Google - search for "AWS sign in")
 - Account alias - as chosen previous lesson - eg "awsstepbystep-xxx"